Article

 • areaServed scope

-• about topical focus
+• about topical focus (with matching subjectOf on the referenced entities)

 4. External validation